sequentech/ballot-verifier/README.md

 On the other hand, the encrypt command lets you encrypt a ballot that you can cast afterwards and it lets you encrypt that ballot in a computer without Internet connection, on your own trustworthy airgap computer.
-While the security scheme of nVotes is quite strong, in the end the election authorities cannot control the end-user computer.
+While the security scheme of Sequent is quite strong, in the end the election authorities cannot control the end-user computer.
 By encrypting the ballot on an airgap computer the risks are minimized, and the aim here is to ease the task of encrypting the vote in a safe environment, but it is your responsability to ensure that the